Business Information Topic Committee

 Co-chairs: Todd Carpenter (NISO), Herbert Van de Sompel (Los Alamos National Laboratory)

 The problem that ResourceSync was designed to solve spans the areas of search, discovery, deposit, metadata harvesting, and transfer; there is a need to keep collections of resources in sync so that additions, updates, and deletions of one are reflected in the other.
 The ResourceSync standard was written in such a way that individual capabilities could be combined to meet local requirements.
 A server may also describe synchronization capabilities that it supports and means through which third party systems may discover this support.
 The core functionality of the specification is intended to represent a functional replacement of OAI-PMH.
-(Other features, such as push notification and archive capabilities are in beta draft form through separate documents, not currently part of the material part of NISO/ANSI standardization.)
+(Other features, such as change notification, framework notification, and archive capabilities are published through separate documents, not currently part of the material part of NISO/ANSI standardization.)

 A quick overview of ResourceSync, via YouTube, is available at http://youtu.be/ASQ4jMYytsA and also via the group's NISO webpage.